flutter/website/src/docs/cookbook/gestures/dismissible.md

 ---

 The "swipe to dismiss" pattern is common in many mobile apps.
-For example, if writing an email app, you might want to allow a user to swipe away email messages to delete them from a list.
-When a list item is swiped, move the message from the Inbox to the Trash.
+For example, when writing an email app, you might want to allow a user to swipe away email messages to delete them from a list.

 Flutter makes this task easy by providing the [`Dismissible`]({{site.api}}/flutter/widgets/Dismissible-class.html) widget.

-## Directions
+Learn how to implement swipe to dismiss with the following steps:

-  1. Create list of items
+  1. Create a list of items.
-  2. Wrap each item in a `Dismissible` widget
+  2. Wrap each item in a `Dismissible` widget.
-  3. Provide "leave behind" indicators
+  3. Provide "leave behind" indicators.

-## 1. Create list of items
+## 1. Create a list of items

 First, create a list of items.
-For more detailed instructions on how to create a list, follow the [Working with long lists](/docs/cookbook/lists/long-lists/) recipe.
+For detailed instructions on how to create a list, follow the [Working with long lists](/docs/cookbook/lists/long-lists) recipe.

 ### Create a data source